hidesys/IFLS_GIS/README.md

 ## By
 hidesys. info@hidesys.net

-Universitas Gadja Mada and Kyoto University.
+A student in Universitas Gadja Mada and Kyoto University.